Coleus scutellarioides: Description

+Inflorescence

 The inflorescence is borne on the end of a stem and, like the leaves, is very variable in size; it may be up to 4 cm long, with few or many flowers.
 The calyx is bell-shaped, initially only 1–2 mm long, but lengthening to 5–7 mm when in fruit.
 The bluish-purple petals are joined to form a typical two-lipped labiate flower, 8–10 mm long.
 The stamens are joined for about half their length and are covered by the upper lip of the flower.
 The fruit is described as a "nutlet", and is black, about 1 mm long.

 Pigmentation

 The leaves of the wild species may be somewhat variegated, but this has been developed to an extreme degree in cultivated varieties, whose leaves may include one or more shades of green, white, cream, yellow, pink, red, maroon and dark purple.
 Green coloration is due to the amount of chlorophyll present in the chloroplasts in the leaves.
 Red, purple, pink, and orange colors are due to anthocyanins – water-soluble, flavonoid biosynthetic pigments, found in the foliage in addition to chlorophyll.
 The increase in anthocyanin production is accompanied by a decrease in chlorophyll production.

 The production of anthocyanins and chlorophyll is affected by light levels; the more light is present, the more anthocyanins are produced, with an inverse relationship to the production of chlorophyll.
 Anthocyanins are created inside the cell and facilitate photosynthesis in leaves that are exposed to very intense or prolonged sunlight by providing protection from damage caused by ultraviolet light.
 Some coleus cultivars over-produce anthocyanins and under-produce chlorophyll to the extent that optimal growth is prevented.